 This may look daunting, but the following guide has been broken down into a number of steps to make sure it is clear what you need at each step.
 If you're at all unsure, please contact support (link below) and we'll do our best to help if you're stuck at any stage.
 These instructions have been tested by everyone who tried out the MoneyWell beta to get the USAA connection working again.

-Follow these steps if you have an existing USAA account or account already in MoneyWell which you wish to (re)connect to Direct Connect
+Follow these steps if you have an existing USAA account already in MoneyWell which you wish to (re)connect to Direct Connect.

 5) Login to USAA using your online banking credentials.

 6) On the page where it asks you to "Allow Quicken to access your USAA information", you need to gather your clientID.

 This is a 36 character id, made up of 5 groups of letters and numbers separated by hyphens.